scottyschup/ruby-curriculum/projects/word-chains.md

 the prior words in an array) until you hit `nil`.
 That means you already collected the starting word, too.

+Make sure to request a code review from your TA once you can find adjacent words.

 Good luck!

 ## Dictionary File